glenngr/express-sse-experiment/README.md

 ## Getting started
 Follow these steps to run the experiment:

-* Clone this git repoitory to a local directory or download a zip fil with the repository contents
+* Clone this git repository to a local directory or download and extract the zip file with the repository contents
 * Run `npm install` from the local directory
 * When the previous step has completed, run `npm start`